Financial Aid & Scholarships

 IRS Data Retrieval

-If you use estimated income information when completing your FAFSA, return to www.fafsa.gov and follow the instructions to make corrections using the IRS Data Retrieval process once you and your parents have submitted federal income tax returns to the IRS.
+If you use estimated income information when completing your FAFSA, return to the Free Application for Federal Student Aid (FAFSA) website and follow the instructions to make corrections using the IRS Data Retrieval process once you and your parents have submitted federal income tax returns to the IRS.

 Apply for Scholarships